-In Section 4.1, I consider the hierarchical relation among those complementizers and suggest that no is the Finite head.
+In Section 4.1, I consider the hierarchical relation among those complementizers and suggest, following Hiraiwa and Ishihara (2002), that no is the Finite head.
 Then, in Section 4.2, I argue that there is a Topic head above the Finite no and below ka, which I consider to be a Force head.
-This leads to the conclusion that the Japanese right periphery is remarkably similar in structure to the Italian left periphery proposed in Rizzi (1997).
+This leads to the conclusion that the Japanese right periphery is remarkably similar in structure to the Italian left periphery discussed in Rizzi (1997).